iagxferreira/iagxferreira/README.md

 ### I'm currently

-- 🔭 Working as NodeJS Backend Intern with MERN Stack
+- 🔭 Working as NodeJS Backend Junior with MERN Stack.
-- 🌱 Learning TDD, Typescript, NodeJS, Docker, React and React Nativ.
+- 🌱 Learning TDD, Typescript, NodeJS, NestJS, Docker, React and React Native.
-- 🧐 Looking for an entry level position with the Javascript stack.
+- 🧐 Looking for an Tech lead position with the Javascript stack.
 - 💬 Ask me about creating hobbies, machine learning processes, data analysis or mental health.
-- ⚡ Technologies: Typescript, Databases(PostgreSQL, MySQL, Kafka, Redis and MongoDB), React/ReactNative and Node.
+- ⚡ Technologies: Typescript, Databases (PostgreSQL, MySQL and MongoDB), Message Brokers (Kafka, RabbitMQ, Redis), React/React Native and Node/Deno.

 ## How to reach me 📫